Keystone logo

 These are preparatory courses for students assuming highly qualified occupational functions.
 A Diploma degree must be undertaken before admission to a Master's in such a field.
 The qualification is awarded after 2 years of part-time study (60 ECTS).
 Admission to the course requires a relevant educational qualification and at least 2 years of work experience.

-• Master’s degree within the arts: This qualification caters to the arts, is 2-3 years long and requires 120-180 ECTS.
-Music academies also offer a specialist degree of 2 to 4 years following the Master’s degree.
+• Master's degree within the arts: This qualification caters to the arts, is 2-3 years long, and requires 120-180 ECTS.
+Music academies also offer a specialist degree that lasts 2 to 4 yearsย following the Master's degree.

 PhD programs

-PhDs involve a research project undertaken independently.
-You need to have completed a relevant Master’s degree.
-PhD degrees are usually the culmination of 8 years of higher education and research.
+Ph.
+D.s involve an independent research project.
+You need to have completed a relevant Master's degree.
+PhD degrees usually include 8 years of higher education and research.
 The PhD program itself usually takes 3 years (180 ECTS).

 Study in Denmark - Overview